top of page

 Allegion's various business units were developing mobile applications independently, leading to technical debt and a fragmented user experience.

 1) Identify commonalities: Recognize that our different business units have more in common than they realize.
+This would help ensure that we all at least start on the same foot and foster empathy.

 2) Leverage shared resources: Transition toward a "build it once, reuse everywhere" philosophy to minimize tech debt.
+As Allegion pivots more into software from hardware, senior leadership emphasized that this was an important goal to get the group to agree on.

 3) Anticipate the future: Use "Future-Back" thinking to look 5-10 years ahead, ensuring current development aligns with long-term goals.
+This framework was recently shared with the audience for the workshop so we leveraged that familiarity to create this workshops structure.

 IMG_9634.HEIC